sahara-Abdi/BeReal_Clone_IOS_App/README.md

-# Project 5 - BeReal
+# Project 6 - BeReal

 Submitted by: Sahara Farah Abdi

 BeReal is an app that allows users to sign up using an username, email, and a password and upload photo on the BeReal app which shows up on the feed.
+It also allows them to take photos and upload the photo taken.

 Time spent: 10 hours spent in total

-## Required Features

-The following **required** functionality is completed:

-- [x] User can register a new account
+- [x] User can launch camera to take photo instead of photo library
+- [x] User session persists when application is closed and relaunched
-- [x] User can log in with newly created account
+- [x] Users are able to log out and return to sign in page
-- [x] App has a feed of posts when user logs in
-- [x] User can upload a new post which takes in a picture from photo library and a caption
+- [x] Users are NOT able to see other photos until they upload their own

 The following **optional** features are implemented:

+- [ ] User receive notifcation when it is time to post
-- [ ] Users can pull to refresh their feed and see a loading indicator
+- [ ] Users can make comments and view comments in posts

+The following **additional** features are implemented:

-- [ ] Users can infinite-scroll in their feed to see past the 10 most recent photos
+- [ ] List anything else that you can get done to improve the app functionality!
-- [ ] Users can see location and time of photo upload in the feed
-- [x] User is able to logout
-- [ ] User stays logged in when app is closed and open again

 The following **additional** features are implemented: